Burnsoft/blog/source/_posts/2011-09-23-octopress-install-with-screencast.markdown

 ###Steps###

--Things to do before installing Octopress:
+-Things to do before installing Octopress: (from within Terminal)

 <!--more-->

 1. [Install Git](http://git-scm.com/)
 2. [Install RVM and latest Ruby](https://gist.github.com/1159539/)
 3. Create your repo on Github
-4. Set up local directory to hold your repo
+4. Set up local directory to hold your repo and cd into it

 ###Install to Github subdirectory